3R Waste

 -

-- (1) Experiment waste (waste directly used in the experiment (including unused waste).
-Specifically, those that fall under the attached table.) must be separated from "business-related general waste" and handled as "industrial waste.
+- Experiment waste (waste directly used in experiments, including unused materials that fall under the attached table) must be separated from general waste and handled as industrial waste.

-- (2) Experimenl waste should not be placed in collection points for general wastes (hereinafter referred to as "waste collection point"), but shall be stored in each department.
-(A sign shall be posted at the waste collection point.)
+- Experiment waste should not be placed in collection points for general waste (hereinafter referred to as "waste collection points"), but must be stored in each department.
+(Signs forbidding disposal of experiment waste shall be posted at each waste collection point.)

-- (3) If experimental waste is found at a waste collection point, it should be disposed of by the department that may be using the site.
+- If experiment waste is found at a waste collection point, it should be disposed of by the department that uses that collection point.

 - Processing method